More Complicated Than Ever: Inside Les Moonves & Julie Chen's Marriage

 From the beginning, Chen—who went on to co-anchor The Early Show until 2010—and the network had to brush aside speculation that her rise at CBS had anything to do with her personal relationship with Moonves.

-Chen told Larry King that she didn't know Moonves yet when she was offered the Big Brother gig by the head of CBS News—and she initially refused, because it would end her dream of continuing on in news and one day joining 60 Minutes.
+Chen told Larry King that, while she was on his radar, she didn't know Moonves yet when she was offered the Big Brother gig by her bosses at CBS News—and she initially refused, because it would end her dream of continuing on in news and one day joining 60 Minutes.
 Meanwhile, she recalled, the guy offering her the job said that "technically" they could assign her Big Brother and to refuse would be considered "insubordination."

 "I was 29 years old, I had just started [at] the network, I didn't know what to do," Chen said.
 "So I had to take the job and it changed my whole life.
 When I talk about marriages come out of [the show], I got married afterwards too."

+"I did say, 'How about Julie Chen?
+She's young, she's pretty, she's hip, and she's a newsperson," Moonves told BuzzFeed News in 2015.
+"I don't know if she wants to do it—because I didn't even know her at the time.
+I just knew her as somebody working at CBS News."

 And 17 years later, she and Moonves still watched Big Brother together.
-"He gives me notes sometimes," Chen said.
+"He gives me notes sometimes," Chen told King.

+"She's unbelievably accessible, very smart, and delivers a great deal of trust, yet you feel like she could be your friend," Moonves told BuzzFeed.
+"She's someone you want to hang out with."

-Lest you feel as alarmed for her thwarted aspirations as that story might suggest, she assured King that she didn't regret leaving hard news.
+Lest you feel as alarmed for her thwarted aspirations as that story might suggest, Chen insists she doesn't regret leaving hard news.

+"I look at my life outside of [work] and my family is so important," Chen also told BuzzFeed.
+"I could never see having the life I have now at home with my son and my husband and being a foreign correspondent.
+I can't imagine being a mother of sound mind who is thousands of miles away from her child.
+I couldn't do both things well.
+So I am more than fine not being a 60 Minutes correspondent because I'm pretty lucky to have what I have."

 Jim Spellman/WireImage for Tony Awards Productions